 Praxis II Tests:

-- Praxis II testing requirements are outlined in the Delaware Test Requirements, or visit the specific PSB certification regulation that states the test number that a candidate must pass and the qualifying cut scores for passing.
+- Praxis II testing requirements are outlined in the Educational Testing Services (ETS), or visit the specific PSB certification regulation that states the test number that a candidate must pass and the qualifying cut scores for passing.

 - A candidate may register for PRAXIS II, or have scores sent to the Department, in one of two ways: